jinxOAO/SmelterMiner/README.md

 Besides, since this mod changes the function that controlls the normal mining, it may cause some related mods lose their functions (such as infinate mining).
 This mod provides a way that you can customize your own mining rate (not mining speed) in the config file.

 ### ChangeLog
+- v1.6.9
+	+ Fixed a translate error
+	+ Used BuildBarTool to rebind the mining machines' build bar position.

+- v1.6.8:
+	+ Updated to work with game version 0.10.29.22010.

+- v1.6.7:
+	+ Add compatible features with Genesis Book (Aluminum, Sulfer, Tungsten and Polyimide).
+	+ Fix a bug where the refinery oil extrator occupied a turret's position in the build menu.

+- v1.6.6:
+	+ Change the Advance Smelter Miners' positions so as not to block the vanilla item.

+- v1.6.5:
+	+ Fixed a build menu bug.

+- v1.6.4:
-v1.6.4: Updated to work with game version 0.10.28.21247.
+	+ Updated to work with game version 0.10.28.21247.

+- v1.6.3:
-v1.6.3: Updated to work with game version 0.9.26.13026.
+	+ Updated to work with game version 0.9.26.13026.

+- v1.6.2:
-v1.6.2: Updated to work with game version 0.9.25.11985.
+	+ Updated to work with game version 0.9.25.11985.

+- v1.6.1:
-v1.6.1: Fix a bug that may occur later in the game.
+	+ Fix a bug that may occur later in the game.
-The error might affect the function of the miner (i.e. no products).
+	+ The error might affect the function of the miner (i.e. no products).
 If there is any abnormality, please contact me.

+- v1.6.0:
-v1.6.0: Add the new building: Refinery Oil Extractor.
+	+ Add the new building: Refinery Oil Extractor.
-	Fix display problems of the recipe links.
+	+ Fix display problems of the recipe links.
-	Fix a problem that the mining machine only produces one instead of two diamond with each Kimberlite ore.
+	+ Fix a problem that the mining machine only produces one instead of two diamond with each Kimberlite ore.
 	(Known issue: The diamond output speed displayed in the miner is still half.
 But the actual output speed and the speed displayed in the statistics panel are correct.)

 See the previous changelog at the end.